-We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be the override of controls by management.
-Our audit procedures to respond to this risk included enquiries of management about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals and reviewing accounting estimates and judgements such as methods used for useful lives of fixed assets, bad debt, stock and other provisions, for biases.
+We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be the timing of recognition of income and override of controls by management.
+Our audit procedures to respond to this risk included enquiries of management about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals and income transactions and reviewing accounting estimates for biases.